ebmoon/oopsla23-artifact/README.md

 All the evaluation data of paper (including Table 1, 2 and Fig. 3) were generated from Apple M1 8-core CPU with 8GB RAM.
 Sketch binary or SMT / SyGuS tools compiled for different architecture / OS may produce different results.
+Spyro[SMT] and Spyro[Sketch] has a high variance in running time.
+To obtain reliable results, it is recommended to execute it with a minimum of three random seeds.

 ## Setup